vyomthakkar/sys-ml-lab/pre/shapes_n_strides/NOTES.md

 stride[i] = stride[i+1] * size[i+1]
 ```

+A (non-empty) tensor is contiguous iff its elements occupy one single block of memory with addresses that advance by exactly one element when visited in the canonical order for the chosen memory format (row-major by default).

 ### Key Characteristics of Contiguous Tensors

 - Last dimension stride = 1: Adjacent elements in the last dimension are next to each other in memory